yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 ```

 As a result of the build command we get a shared library with the plugin implementation placed at `pre.so`.

+If your plugin depends on third party libraries, ensure to vendor them, before building.
+If you are using [Go modules](https://blog.golang.org/using-go-modules), it should be as simple as running `go mod vendor` command.

+### Loading a plugin

 Now we need to instruct Tyk to load this shared library for some API so it will start processing traffic as part of the chain of middleware.
 To do so we will need to edit our API spec using the raw JSON editor in the Tyk Dashboard or directly in the JSON file (in the case of the Community Edition).
 This change needs to be done for the `"custom_middleware"` field and it should look like this: